 Spotlight on: Banff National Park

-Banff National Park is ready to welcome Canadians and visitors who gather this year for Canada’s 150th.
+Banff National Park is ready to welcome Canadians and visitors.
 As one of Canada’s most iconic tourism destinations, Banff could be especially popular during this celebration year.
 For the best Banff National Park experience, plan your visit before arriving and step out of your vehicle to explore the park on foot, by bike, or with transit.

 Making reservations now means more time to enjoy all that Banff National Park has to offer.
 You can book everything you need right now for the perfect vacation from a backcountry overnight permit, a weekend in an oTENTik, or a lantern-lit tour through the ancient grottos at the Cave and Basin National Historic Site.